-This is my story of healing through art, and a story of recovery, being lived one day at a time.
-I am Mom & textbook co-dependent to my twenty year old daughter and recovering heroin addict.
+This is my story of healing through art, a story of recovery, being lived a day at a time.
+I am Mom & textbook co-dependent to my daughter and recovering addict.
 I can't imagine the battle she goes through on a daily basis to stay clean, but she is doing the work and succeeding.
 I'm incredibly proud of her.
 I am grateful for every moment I have with her.
-To hear her voice answer the phone in the morning is a joy that's hard to describe.
-Her strength amazes me; She is a walking, talking, dancing miracle, having survived multiple overdoses and coma.
-Oh, the Lord is good...
+To hear her voice answer the phone in the morning is a joy that's hard to describe ..

-While she was away in rehab, my wise therapist suggested, in an effort to keep me above the green, that I paint.
-I was an art student at one time and hadn't painted in years, but I listened to her.
+While she was away in rehab, my wise therapist suggested that I paint, and I listened to her.

-What was born from this craze of paint throwing was not only art and beauty, but understanding and surrender and gratitude.
+What was born from this craze of paintthrowing was not only art and beauty, but understanding, surrender and gratitude.
 And I found that I could breathe again.

-But herein lies the miracle: when my daughter returned home from rehab, she saw my paintings and suggested that we make cards with them.
+When my daughter saw my paintings, she suggested that we make cards with them.
 Cards that might ease the pain of others in our boat -- so many others -- struggling with addiction, alcoholism, eating disorders; ease the pain of anyone suffering.

-From the pain and uncertainty and horror of addiction emerged something good and beautiful.
-A miracle in itself, this little project has been healing for both my daughter and me.
+From the pain and uncertainty and horror of addiction emerged something good & beautiful.
+A miracle in itself, this project has been healing for both my daughter & me.
 And I have no doubt that intervention of the Highest kind made it possible.

 I hope my paintings speak to you; we hope our cards do as well.

 *My daughter got clean in the Spring of 2016.

 It's a good day, a very good day.
 Kit